Merck Manual

 Cerebellar hemisphere hematomas that are > 3 cm in diameter may cause midline shift or herniation, so surgical evacuation is often lifesaving.
 Early evacuation of large lobar cerebral hematomas may also be lifesaving, but rebleeding occurs frequently, sometimes increasing neurologic deficits.
 Early evacuation of deep cerebral hematomas is seldom indicated because surgical mortality is high and neurologic deficits are usually severe.

-Antiseizure drugs are not typically used prophylactically; they are used only if patients have had a seizure.
+Antiseizure medications are not typically used prophylactically; they are used only if patients have had a seizure.

 Treatment reference